 - Spitting up in babies usually increases during teething times, developmental periods like growth spurts, and when introducing solids.

 - Food sensitivities may cause some spitting up.
-A mother might be consuming something that is affecting her baby via breast milk.
-Also, any foods or drinks given directly to a baby can affect them.
+A mother might be consuming something affecting her baby via breast milk.
+Also, foods or drinks given directly to a baby can affect them.